 Hazard Perception Test: What is it?

-Before we go to the Tips On Hazard Perception Test let us know study first what is the hazard perception test.
+Before we go to the Tips On Hazard Perception Test, let us know first what the hazard perception test is.
 The test is a computer-based assessment which forms part of the UK driving theory test.
 It measures your ability to identify and respond to potential hazards on the road.

 There are 14 video clips in the hazard perception test, each lasting around one minute.
 The clips feature various traffic scenarios – such as motorways, town centres and rural roads – and you must identify any ‘developing hazards.

 A developing hazard is something that could potentially cause you to stop, for example, a pedestrian about to step into the road.
 Each clip features at least one developing hazard, but some may have two or more.

 Tips On Hazard Perception Test:

 1. Practice the test first.

 2. Know what a ‘developing hazard’ is and how to identify one